devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - SCPs do not affect any service-linked role.
 Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.
 - You can use trusted access to enable an AWS service that you specify, called the trusted service, to perform tasks in your organization and its accounts on your behalf.
 This involves granting permissions to the trusted service but does not otherwise affect the permissions for IAM users or roles.
 When you enable access, the trusted service can create an IAM role called a service-linked role in every account in your organization.
 That role has a permissions policy that allows the trusted service to do the tasks that are described in that service's documentation.
 This enables you to specify settings and configuration details that you would like the trusted service to maintain in your organization's accounts on your behalf.
 - For billing purposes, the consolidated billing feature of AWS Organizations treats all the accounts in the organization as one account.
 This means that all accounts in the organization can receive the hourly cost-benefit of Reserved Instances (RI) that are purchased by any other account.
 In the payer account, you can turn off Reserved Instance discount sharing on the Preferences page on the Billing and Cost Management console.

+## AWS Identity Federation with SAML 2.0

+- Enables federated single sign-on (SSO), so users can log into the AWS Management Console or call the AWS API operations without having to create an IAM user for everyone in your organization.
+By using SAML, you can simplify the process of configuring federation with AWS because you can use the IdP's service instead of writing custom identity proxy code.
+- Federated access allows a user or application in your organization to call AWS API operations.
+You use a SAML assertion (as part of the authentication response) that is generated in your organization to get temporary security credentials.
+- Web-based single sign-on (SSO) to the AWS Management Console from your organization.
+Users can sign in to a portal in your organization hosted by a SAML 2.0–compatible IdP, select an option to go to AWS, and be redirected to the console without having to provide additional sign-in information.
+You can use a third-party SAML IdP to establish SSO access to the console or you can create a custom IdP to enable console access for your external users.
+- Before you can use SAML 2.0-based federation, you must configure your organization's IdP and your AWS account to trust each other.
+Inside your organization, you must have an IdP that supports SAML 2.0, like Microsoft Active Directory Federation Service (AD FS, part of Windows Server), Shibboleth, or another compatible SAML 2.0 provider.
+In your organization's IdP, you define assertions that map users or groups in your organization to the IAM roles.
+Note that different users and groups in your organization might map to different IAM roles.
+The exact steps for performing the mapping depend on what IdP you're using.
+- The role or roles that you create in IAM define what federated users from your organization are allowed to do in AWS.
+When you create the trust policy for the role, you specify the SAML provider that you created earlier as the Principal.
+You can additionally scope the trust policy with a Condition element to allow only users that match certain SAML attributes to access the role.

 ## AWS Resource Access Manager (AWS RAM)